 Though the larger ships have stabilizers to smooth out all but the roughest voyages, some passengers do get seasick.
 If that is you, select a stateroom closest to the middle of the ship and on one of the lower decks.

-If you’re not up to trying the local cuisine in the port cities you visit, or didn’t have an opportunity, the ship may serve destination-themed meals you should try.
-That is how I was first introduced to jerk chicken.
-A Baltic cruise introduced me to some German fare that we missed during our whirlwind tour of Berlin.
-It is a safe way to find out if you like a destination’s cuisine or not.
+If you’re not up to trying the local food on the islands you visit, or didn’t have an opportunity, the ship may serve destination-themed meals you should try.
+It is a safe way to find out if you like a destination’s cuisine or not, without having to commit to buying a full meal.

 One night on the ’95 cruise, the main dining room featured jerk chicken.
+It was my first introduction to the dish.
 Sampling it led to a desire to try jerk chicken again, and an attempt to try to cook it at home.
 Seven years later, I found myself in Jamaica and couldn’t wait to try jerk chicken there.
-I’ve since found a few restaurants in the Los Angeles area that serve Jamaican food just like in Jamaica.
+I’ve since found a few restaurants in the Los Angeles area that serve Jamaican food that tastes just like what I had in Jamaica.

 5. Meet The Crew